 There are a few ways to tell if you’re dealing with a grease stain.
 For starters, if you dropped your pepperoni pizza right side down, you don’t have to guess: You’ll know.
-But if a mystery stain lingers after wiping it down with a soapy, damp washcloth, or feels slimy to the touch, you may be dealing with grease.
-To remove, “sprinkle a pinch of baking soda on the stain and let it sit for a few hours until the oil is absorbed,” says Gawlack.
-Afterward, wipe it away with a dry, soft cloth and then wipe it down with a damp cloth.
+But if a mystery stain lingers after wiping it down with a soapy, damp washcloth, or if it feels slimy to the touch, you may be dealing with grease.

 How to Remove Ink Stains

 Finally, Gawlak says to keep an eye on your progress—if it’s not working, slow down and reassess.
 When in doubt, look to a manual or contact the manufacturer if possible.
-And some damage, especially damage to the leather itself in the form of scratches or huge stains, may require professional assistance.
+Some damage, especially damage to the leather itself (in the form of scratches or large stains), may require professional assistance.